 \subsection{Global Ontology-Aware Evolutionary Encoder}

 This encoder uses the prior ontological knowledge from the ontology-view KG ${G}_O$ to initialize embeddings of all entities in the TKG and use the TKG extrapolation model's encoder to evolve these entity embeddings across multiple KG snapshots.
-Specifically, it uses CompGCN \cite{compgcn} to capture the interactions between entities and concepts within ${G}_O$.
-The CompGCN's update process can be described as follows:
+Specifically, it uses composition-based multi-relational graph convolutional network (\textit{CompGCN}) \cite{compgcn} to capture the interactions between entities and concepts within ${G}_O$.
+The \textit{CompGCN}'s update process can be described as follows: